Publishing Extensions

 Eligible domains meet the following criteria:

-- Your domain must be able to serve an HTTP 200 status response to a HEAD request.
+• It must be able to respond with an HTTP 200 status to a HEAD request.

 Extension pricing label

-You can add a pricing label to your extension in the Marketplace to indicate that it is FREE
+You can opt-in to show a pricing label on your extension's Marketplace page to indicate that it is Free or Free Trial.

 {